naiquevin/dupenukem/README.md

   simple reference for the action markers that the user may use when editing the file.

+- Notice the log lines before the snapshot output.
+Logs are printed to `stderr` and the level can be controlled using the `-v` option.
+Starting version `0.2.0` (unreleased), the find command logs the max space that can be freed up by deduplication.

 - Finally, we've redirected the (std) output to the file `~/dpnktest_snapshot.txt` in order to store the snapshot.